Evidence Level

 What is the recommended dosage of Collagen?

-Does Collagen interact with medications?
+Does Collagen interact with any medications?